andrea-calotychos/todo-terminal/README.txt

 HOW TO RUN

 You must have Python installed on your computer.
-You can run the application by executing the shortcut todo-terminal.bat or directly the file run.bat
+You can run the application by executing the shortcut todo terminal or directly the file run.bat